Paris: A city full of untold stories

 The Age of Enlightenment and Islam

 France's modern identity finds its roots in the Age of Enlightenment.
 The City of Light not only gained fame through the scientific and technological developments of the time (the first city to have electric street lights in 1878), but also paved the way for intellectual blossoming.
 The reputation of Paris blossomed through philosophy and the maturation of ideas such as liberty, equality and fraternity.
-This flourishing of modern civilization, which Western society still honours to this day, owes much to Islamic exchanges.
+This flourishing of modern civilisation, which Western society still honours to this day, owes much to Islamic exchanges.
 In fact, the late Renaissance and the Age of Enlightenment and Discovery in Paris were in part linked to the Muslim world in ways that are difficult to imagine given our contemporary reality.

 Cross-cultural mobility was evident through tangible exchanges such as trade, diplomacy, and religious pilgrimages to the Holy Land.
 However, there have also been intangible exchanges that are much more difficult to track.
 The first translation of the Qur'an into the French language (1647, L'Alcoran de Mahomet), the rise of Orientalism and Arabic studies in upper-class circles, and exploration of Islamic Golden Age philosophy all sown the seeds and created the landscape in which Paris has cultivated its current prestige.
 Writers like Voltaire and Rousseau, who are canonized as enlightened philosophers, often engaged rationally with Islamic principles and societies, drawing inspiration from translated texts or encounters with the Muslim world.
 As the international axis of power shifted, French colonization of Muslim countries (Algeria in 1830, followed by British Aden 1937, Tunisia in 1881, Egypt in 1882, Sudan in 1889) implied direct contact with the ideas and peoples of Islam, concepts that would invade the curves of Parisian infrastructure.